Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Proposed Method

 \subsection{Adaptive Network Expansion}

-To minimize the interference among contexts in CRL, we opt for an expandable neural network as the policy network in DaCoRL, in which an output head is added synchronously with the newly instantiated context.
+To minimize the interference among contexts in CRL, we opt for an expandable neural network in DaCoRL, in which an output head is added synchronously with the newly instantiated context.
 Each output head specializes on a specific context, and the representation layers are shared among different contexts.
-This adaptive and expandable network structure can parameterize a dedicated policy for each context without any unnecessary redundancy.
-In Fig. \ref{fig:DaCoRL framework}(a), the set of weights of the expandable multihead neural network is denoted by $\theta=\{\theta_\mathcal{S},\theta_{\mathcal{H},1},\theta_{\mathcal{H},2},\dots,\theta_{\mathcal{H},K_t},\dots\}$, where $\theta_\mathcal{S}$ is a set of weights for shared representation layers, and $\theta_{\mathcal{H},k}$, $k\in\{1,2,\dots\}$ are the parameters of the $k^{\rm th}$ output head.
+This adaptively expandable network structure can parameterize a dedicated policy for each context without any unnecessary redundancy.
+In Fig.~\ref{fig:DaCoRL_framework}(a), the set of neural network weights is denoted by $\theta=\{\theta_\mathcal{S},\theta_{\mathcal{H},1},\theta_{\mathcal{H},2},\dots\}$, where $\theta_\mathcal{S}$ is a set of weights for shared representation layers, and $\theta_{\mathcal{H},k}$, $k\in\{1,2,\dots\}$ are the parameters of the $k^{\rm th}$ output head.

 The policy network is initialized as a canonical single-head neural network for the forthcoming learning in the first context.
 When a new context is instantiated, the neural network is adaptively expanded by adding an output head whose structure is consistent with that of the existing output heads.
-For the newly added output head $K_t$, we propose the following three practical implementations for parameter initialization. \begin{itemize} \item[1)] {\em Random Initialization:} The weights of the newly added output head are initialized to random values.
+For the newly added output head $K_t$, we propose the following three practical implementations for parameter initialization. \begin{itemize} \item[1)] {\em Random:} The weights of the newly added output head are initialized to random values.
 In this case, the policy of the newly instantiated context inherits the representation module of the learned policies, while its output layer is trained from scratch.

-\item[2)] {\em Random Trained Head Initialization:} It randomly selects one of the trained output heads and then initializes the weights of the newly added output head to those of the selected one
+\item[2)] {\em Random-previous Head:} It randomly selects one of the trained output heads and then initializes the weights of the newly added output head to those of the selected one, i.e., $\theta_{\mathcal{H},K_t}=\theta_{\mathcal{H},k}$, where $k=Uniform(\{1,2,\dots,K_{t-1}\})$.
 This method enables the new policy to inherit knowledge from the learned context.
 However, it is likely that the cloned policy may hinder the CRL agent's ability to properly explore the task space corresponding to the current context, especially when there are significant differences between the two contexts.